Dev-hwang/flutter_foreground_task/README.md

   FlutterForegroundTask.setTaskHandler(FirstTaskHandler());
 }

-class FirstTaskHandler implements TaskHandler {
+class FirstTaskHandler extends TaskHandler {
   @override
   Future<void> onStart(DateTime timestamp, SendPort? sendPort) async {
     // You can use the getData function to get the data you saved.